nikiizvorski/RxJavata-master/README.md

 The Project is part of the Github Demo Project from another developer you can see how i refactor the project with all the latest libraries and added Butterknife too.

+You can check my classes BlizzardActivity, CardsMountAdapter, BlizzardModel Class, BlizzardService, ServiceFactory to see the changes.

 #####The Setup
 Let's take care of the depency injection for retrofit and RxJava/RxAndroid:
 ```java